plexus/arnebrasseur.net/source/2014-08-31-amazing-lisp-vim.md

 ## Getting started

 There doesn't seem to be a go-to Emacs+Evil starter kit available yet, but you don't need much to get started.

+You'll need Emacs, preferably the "real" GNU Emacs, so no Aquamacs, XEmacs or NTEmacs.
+Try `emacs --version` to see if it's already available on your system.
+You want to have at least version 24.

+Note that pre-installed versions might not have GUI extensions compiled.
+This is fine for running from a terminal, but does limit things somewhat, so you might want to get a fuller version later on.

+For Mac users a `brew install emacs` should do the trick.
+Debian-based systems such as Ubuntu can do an `apt-get install emacs`.

 Put this in `~/.emacs.d/init.el` (you're allowed to use Vim for this).